-- Ice nuclei or some sort of cold substance (such as dry ice) is introduced into the cloud to promote the cold rain process or to give dynamic effects. - This classical seeding technique dates to 1946.
+- Ice nuclei or some sort of cold substance (such as dry ice) is introduced into the cloud to promote the cold rain process or to give dynamic effects.
+This close cold and to choose to 1040 - This classical seeding technique dates to 1946.